 - A corporation liquidated in bankruptcy

-- Death of the taxpayer and a zero possibility of collection from their descendants or descendant estate
+- Death of the taxpayer and a very low possibility of collection from their estate

 Requesting IRS Non-Collectable Status

-The IRS grants Currently Non-Collectible status only to qualified taxpayers.
-If you are planning to avail the provision, an IRS tax expert determines whether you meet the criteria and prepares a comprehensive argument to support the request.
-If the IRS accepts the negotiated petition, the agency stops trying to collect your outstanding tax debt.
-In addition, all levies and garnishments are released.
+The IRS grants Currently Non-Collectible status only to qualified taxpayers, thus detailed financial disclosures are generally required.
+If you are planning to request CNC, the tax professionals at the Law Offices of Nick Nemeth can help you determine whether you meet the criteria and help prepare the extensive list of documents generally required to support the request.
+If the IRS accepts the request for CNC, the agency stops trying to collect your outstanding tax debt.

 Need Experienced Legal Assistance?